Murder of Bella Bond: Investigation

 The National Center for Missing and Exploited Children digitally reconstructed the face of the child after preceding attempts to identify the body failed.
 The reconstruction was created in four hours using Adobe Photoshop with the influence of mortuary and "stock" photographs to give an estimation of the child's appearance while alive.
-The reconstruction, created by forensic artist Christi Andrews, was released on July 2, 2015.
-Because of the end result of the composite created with Adobe Photoshop, many viewers mistook it for an actual photograph.
+The reconstruction, created by forensic artist Christi Andrews, was released on July 2, 2015—due to its realistic composition, many viewers mistook it for an actual photograph.
 The organization also digitally enhanced images of the leggings and the blanket found with the remains and created a poster featuring them on their website.
 Flyers containing images of the Jane Doe and her belongings were eventually dispersed in hopes of obtaining more information.
 After the child's identification, some individuals who were familiar with the Bonds claimed they did not see a resemblance between the composite and Bella.

 The child was entered into the National Missing and Unidentified Persons System on July 4, 2015, including details of the discovery of the subject and physical estimations.
 Many missing persons were excluded as possible identities; authorities checked Shoshana Black, Paula Ramerez-Figuroa, Ofir Ben–Haim, Cassidy Gibbs, and Ayla Reynolds.
 Other leads were pursued involving children who were reported missing, some of whom were foreign to the United States.
 Some of the potential matches were later located alive.
 The disappearance case of Sarah Hoggle had been analyzed to have a possible link to the case, yet investigators stated it was "unlikely" to have been related to this case.
 In all, over 200 missing people were ruled out from the case.

 A press conference displaying the reconstruction and the enhanced images of the clothing and blanket was later held at the location where the body was found.
 It was televised to ask the public for assistance identifying the victim and to request of those who may have known her, especially her parents, to identify the girl.
 During the press conference, officials urged viewers to be aware of children who may have disappeared or gone unaccounted for in the days leading up to the celebration of Independence Day.
 Despite their hopes, no one came forward to claim responsibility for the crime or to confirm who the victim was.
 Hundreds of tips were submitted over the phone and online and were investigated.